 In biology, genetically encoded fluorescent proteins are most commonly used.
 The most popular include Green Fluorescent Protein (GFP) and Red Fluorescent Protein (RFP), and Cyan Fluorescent Protein (CFP) and Yellow Fluorescent Protein (YFP).2

-FRET is generally used to study molecular interactions or binding events.
+FRET is generally used to study molecular interactions or binding events and can be employed to determine the binding affinity of two binding partners.
 These are assessed by linking each binding partner to be investigated to a fluorophore, and by detecting the level of energy transfer taking place (fig. 1 B, C).
 However, since standard FRET is negatively affected by the background noise derived from scattered excitation light and autofluorescence, highly sensitive measurement can be hardly obtained with this approach.

 Time-resolved FRET eliminates the short-lived background noise derived from scattered excitation light and autofluorescence thanks to the adoption of time-resolved fluorescence and the introduction of a time-delayed detection.
 This is enabled by the use of lanthanides as donors.
 These fluorophores have large Stokes shifts and emission lifetimes up to milliseconds long.

 TR-FRET relies on resonance energy transfer taking place between a lanthanide and short-lived fluorophore, when in close proximity.
 Because of these properties, it has improved stability and specificity over standard FRET.
 Buffer or medium interference is significantly reduced by the long-lived fluorescence and by the ratiometric detection of the two emission wavelengths of donor and acceptor.